jschaf/pggen/README.md

   `create`, `update`, and `delete`. pggen only generates code for queries you write.
 Use [gorm].

-- You prefer building queries in a type-safe Go dialect instead of SQL.
-First, I'd recommend investing in really learning SQL; it will payoff.
+- You prefer building queries in a Go dialect instead of SQL.
+I'd recommend investing in really learning SQL; it will payoff.
 Otherwise, use [squirrel], [goqu], or [go-sqlbuilder]

-- You don't want to add a Postgres and/or Docker dependency to your build phase.
+- You don't want to add a Postgres or Docker dependency to your build phase.
-  Use [sqlc], though you might still need Docker. sqlc generates code by parsing the schema file and queries in Go and using custom type inference and doesn't rely on Postgres.
+  Use [sqlc], though you might still need Docker. sqlc generates code by parsing the schema file and queries in Go without using Postgres.

 [myriad]: https://github.com/d-tsuji/awesome-go-orms
 [sqlc]: https://github.com/kyleconroy/sqlc